-To date, the districts have been initiating the MIPR processes to continue contracts through the 1999-2000 winter monitoring season and the 2000-monitoring season.
+To date, the districts have been initiating the MIPR processes to continue contracts through the 2000-2001 winter monitoring season and the 2001-monitoring season.
 Districts and division have been updating the QA/QC protocols.
-Walla Walla District is planning to install temperature loggers in several Lower Snake reservoirs.
 Temperature loggers have already been placed in Dworshak Reservoir.
-Walla Walla may be changing their current transmission systems from LAN connection-based transmission to GOES satellite transmission
+All districts will continue GOES satellite transmission.

-Discussions between districts, division and contractors are expected to continue through January, at which time a final plan of action will be produced.
-It is also understood that the following entities will continue to operate their monitoring instruments in 2000:
+Discussions between districts, division and contractors are expected to continue through February, at which time a final plan of action will be produced.
+It is also understood that the following entities will continue to operate their monitoring instruments in 2001: